dlr-pa/riaf/source/walkthrough.rst

     ssh -i .ssh/newkey git@riaf.playground.pa.dlr.de sskm confirm-add @my_new_key_to_access_riaf

-You can find the repositories you can access on the website `gitolite command (info) <https://riaf.playground.pa.dlr.de/www/?info>`__, by using the command ``ssh git@riaf.playground.pa.dlr.de`` or by getting the output from `riaf.playground.pa.dlr.de/git/ <https://riaf.playground.pa.dlr.de/git/>`__.
+You can find the repositories you have access to on the website `gitolite command (info) <https://riaf.playground.pa.dlr.de/www/?info>`__, by using the command ``ssh git@riaf.playground.pa.dlr.de`` or by getting the output from `riaf.playground.pa.dlr.de/git/ <https://riaf.playground.pa.dlr.de/git/>`__.